Cathedral of the Incarnation (Garden City, New York): Current leadership

-In collaboration with Canon Morgan Ladd, Sniffen introduced Cathedral for Kids!, a Book of Common Prayer-based Eucharist inspired by Fred Rogers, designed to focus on the spiritual formation of young children.
+In collaboration with Morgan Ladd, Sniffen introduced Cathedral for Kids!, a Book of Common Prayer-based Eucharist inspired by Fred Rogers, designed to focus on the spiritual formation of young children.
 This service has become the cathedral's most attended Sunday morning liturgy.
 Other innovative programs include the Neighborhood Mass, a weekly outdoor Eucharist held from Memorial Day to Labor Day that welcomes companion animals, and Cathedral for Pets, which offers pet ministry and regular prayer services along with pastoral care for animals and their caregivers.

-Under Dean Sniffen's leadership, the cathedral undertook Incarnation 2020, the largest building project since the cathedral's dedication in 1885.
+Under Sniffen's leadership, the cathedral undertook Incarnation 2020, the largest building project since the cathedral's dedication in 1885.
 This comprehensive renovation included: